Amitriptyline

 Who should avoid taking Amitriptyline?

-Individuals with hypersensitivity to tricyclic antidepressants, recent heart attack, severe liver disease, glaucoma, or certain heart rhythm disorders should avoid taking Amitriptyline unless specifically advised by a healthcare provider.
+Specifically, individuals with hypersensitivity to tricyclic antidepressants, recent heart attack, or severe liver disease should avoid it.
+In addition, those with certain heart rhythm disorders should not take it unless advised by a doctor.

 Can Amitriptyline affect daily activities?

-Yes, due to its sedative and drowsiness effects, it can impair concentration, alertness, and the ability to operate machinery or drive.
-Take caution especially during the first few days of therapy.
+Yes, consequently, due to its sedative effects, it can impair concentration.
+Therefore, you should take caution during the first few days of therapy.

 Is Amitriptyline suitable for children?